gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 Therefore, it makes sense that if we want to create a custom GObject, this is done via subclassing.
 Let's see how this works by replacing the button in our “Hello World!” app with a custom one.

-First we need to create an implementation struct, that holds the state and overrides the virtual methods.
+First we need to create an implementation struct that holds the state and overrides the virtual methods.
 It is advised to keep it in a private module, since it is not supposed to be used directly.